Hi, I’m Megan Cohen (she/her). I’m an award-winning author who writes a million words a year. I’m also a writing coach.

 90-Second Writing Tip: Write for One Person, a quick micro-post with a single simple tip to help you focus your voice, find more specificity, and break out of overwhelm.

-Anyway, the way I blog is a bit like how I coach.
+How I blog is a lot like how I coach.
 Practical, tactical, friendly.
-I’m softer in person than I am in the blog, because I’m usually smiling at you kindly while I listen or talk; I have my grandmother’s face and she was a really warm person.
+But I’m softer in person than I am in the blog, because I’m usually smiling at you kindly while I listen or talk; I have my grandmother’s face and she was a really warm person.
 I’m a warm person, too.

 That’s how I write and that’s how I coach.